ksingh7/hire_the_best/README.md

 - Build the container image and push it to any public registry
 - Run the container image from public registry (hint : `docker run`)

+### Verification
+- List the container image locally
+- Run the container image locally

 ## Part-3 (Ansible) (Bonus Points)
 ### Tasks
-- Create a new OpenShift project called `ansible-is-great`
-- Create a ansible playbook to deploy the provided `yaml` files to OpenShift environment under the project `ansible-is-great`
+- Create an Ansible playbook to deploy the provided `yaml` files to OpenShift environment
-- Run the ansible playbook
+- Run the Ansible playbook
 - Make sure you are able to access the application from your local browser

+### Verification
+- Run the Ansible playbook to deploy the App
+- Upon accessing the application in your local browser, you should see the following: